bhatiasiddharth/bhatiasiddharth/README.md

-### 👋 Hi, I am Siddharth Bhatia, a computer scientist and entrepreneur.
+### 👋 Hi, I am Siddharth Bhatia

 I am co-founder and CEO of TurboML, a platform for real-time machine learning.

 Previously, I completed my PhD at National University of Singapore and bachelor's at BITS Pilani.
 My research was supported by the Presidents Graduate Fellowship and I was recognized as a Young Researcher by the ACM Heidelberg Laureate Forum.